OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part1.md

  ## Step 4: Create the Team

  a.
-Browse to [https://teams.microsoft.com](https://teams.microsoft.com) log in if you're prompted.
+Browse to [https://teams.microsoft.com](https://teams.microsoft.com) and log in if you're prompted.
 These exercises assume you're using the web client, so click "Use the web client instead".

  ![Teams](images/Part1-Teams1.png)